 My name is Melissa, and I’m an introverted parent.
 If you are one too – and I’m guessing that you are – let me tell you now… before anything else!
 Let me tell you – IT IS OKAY.

-So as I was saying – I’m not one of those mums.
+Well… I’m not one of those moms.
 I look at them and think to myself, oh sweet baby Jesus!
 I’m exhausted just overhearing this.
 And shortly after….
 I am punched in the gut by guilt.

 Introversion vs Extroversion